rogerlew/advanced-human-factors/product_evaluation_rubric.md

 | **Cohesion, APA Formatting, Spelling, and Grammar** | Document is exceptionally well-organized, written, and formatted strictly according to APA guidelines, with no spelling or grammar errors. | Document is well-organized and mostly adheres to APA formatting with minor spelling or grammar errors. | Document is organized and attempts to follow APA formatting with noticeable spelling or grammar errors. | Document lacks organization or consistent adherence to APA formatting, with many spelling or grammar errors. | Document is poorly organized and does not adhere to APA formatting, with pervasive spelling and grammar errors. |

 ```

+#### Notes

+- Upload assignment as PDF.
+If the text is copied into the prompt it will likely truncate the assignment.
+- ChatGPT-3.5 might provide lower letter grades than ChatGPT-4.
+- The assessments from ChatGPT-4 will be used as supplemental information for grading.
+- The use of ChatGPT-4 as a grading assistant is experimental.
+- I will provide ChatGPT's feedback to you